Akhil-ps-dev/employee_app/README.md

+# Employee Management App

+## Features

+- **User Authentication**
-User Authentication: Sign in with your Google account to get started.
+  Sign in with your Google account to get started.

+- **View Employees**
-View Employees: See a list of all employees in the system.
+  See a list of all employees in the system.

+- **View Employee Details**
-View Employee Details: Tap on an employee to see their detailed profile.
+  Tap on an employee to see their detailed profile.

+- **Add New Employees**
-Add New Employees: Easily add new employees to the system.
+  Easily add new employees to the system.

+- **Offline Support**
-Offline Support: The app provides a user-friendly experience even when you're offline.
+  The app provides a user-friendly experience even when you're offline.

+- **Localization**
-Localization: Available in both English and Hindi.
+  Available in both English and Hindi.

+- **Push Notifications**
-Push Notifications: Stay updated with Firebase push notifications.
+  Stay updated with Firebase push notifications.

-Current Status
+## 🚧 Current Status

 All features are fully functional, with the exception of the following:

+- **Update (PUT) Employee**
-Update (PUT) Employee: The functionality to update an existing employee's information has not been implemented yet.
+  The functionality to update an existing employee's information has not been implemented yet.

+- **Delete Employee**
-Delete Employee: The functionality to delete an employee from the system has not been implemented yet.
+  The functionality to delete an employee from the system has not been implemented yet.